‘The Challenge: War Of The Worlds 2’ Reunion Spoilers

 Nany and Cara get into a big verbal altercation and Laurel apparently has to hold Nany back as she became very heated during their argument.
 Laurel and Cara later get into a decent argument, but then the two women agree that they might be open to speaking with one another in the future and admitted they had respect for one another.

-One of the biggest arguments was between Josh and Paulie who had their own blowout on the show two episodes ago.
-The Big Brother alumni were good friends at the beginning of the season but things went south real quick and it looks like the men haven’t made amends.
+One of the biggest arguments was between Josh and Paulie, who had their own blowout on the show two episodes ago.
+The Big Brother alumni were good friends at the beginning of the season, but things went south real quick and it looks like the men haven’t made amends.
 The insider said the pair’s fight went on for an hour and will have to be dramatically edited down for the broadcast show.

 Time to bury the hatchet? #TheChallenge34 pic.twitter.com/Wk18D6qy4X